iamzhaihy/udacity-fend-google-map/README.md

 ### How to run it?

-All you need is to do is:
+All you need to do is:

 1. Uncompress the zip file
 2. Locate the *index.html* file
 3. Right click and open it with your favorite browser.
    (Or you can just drag it to a running browser)

+Or, you can try the live demo.
+The link is provided above.

 ### Online Resources